Mercateo/component-check/README.md

 +export default () => <p className={styles.p}>Static content.</p>;
 ```

 Awesome!
-Thank you for reading so far and thank your self, too!
+Thank you for reading so far and thank yourself, too!
 You now have a very nice setup for creating great components.
 We can now move on to examples showing you how to create more complex components.

 # Dynamic components